 Director Carlo Van de Roer has been developing a visual language for zero gravity for years.
-Using his patented technology, PlateLight, the director is behind one of Thor: Love and Thunder ‘s most memorable moments, a trip to the moon featuring stars Chris Hemsworth and Christian Bale.
+Using his patented technology, PlateLight, the director is behind one of Thor: Love and Thunder ‘s most memorable moments, a trip to the Moon of Shame featuring stars Chris Hemsworth and Christian Bale.
 PlateLight has allowed Van de Roer, in a new collaboration with Oscar-winning director Taika Waititi, to shoot multiple lighting setups simultaneously.

 “It meant that, in post, we could control the position of the sun, move it at will, and relight the characters with interactive lighting, all using real, practical sources,” he explains.